UPPMAX/UPPMAX-documentation/docs/software/whisper.md

     **Total audio length in hours**: [give a rough average if transcribing files in bulk, rounding up to nearest hour]
     **Model**: large-v2
-    **Language used in recordings (leave blank for autodetection)**: [if your language of choice is unavaile, check the "Languages available" list for its availability and contact us https://supr.naiss.se/support/]
+    **Language used in recordings (leave blank for autodetection)**: [if your language of choice unavailable, check the "Languages available" list for its availability and contact us https://supr.naiss.se/support/]

 ### Step 3: Monitoring jobs